jeswr/jsonldframe2schema/README.md

 A Python library that converts JSON-LD 1.1 Frames into JSON Schema documents for validation purposes.

+> ⚠️ **Warning:** This library is under active development and unstable.
+Additionally, it has been largely implemented by AI copilots and remains largely unreviewed by humans at this stage.
+Use with caution.

 ## Overview

 This library maps [JSON-LD 1.1 Framing](https://www.w3.org/TR/json-ld11-framing/) concepts to [JSON Schema](https://json-schema.org/) validation constructs.
 It allows you to define the expected structure of JSON-LD documents using frames and automatically generate corresponding JSON Schema documents.